abhilashkrishnan/berlin-framework/README.md

 ##Development
 The project is divided into sub projects.
 You can use your preferred IDE for development.

+When we introduce Polygot support later, we plan to release an IntelliJ IDEA plugin which will enable you to develop, build, test and deploy polygot web applications using Berlin Framework.

 ##Build
 We are using Gradle to build the projects.